bartlebythecoder/traveller-universe-creator/README.md

 To Do list complete:

+   - COMPLETE 2021 11 23 v0.730: Route file created with each sector creation
    - COMPLETE 2021 11 11 v0.100: Browser includes all bodies and stellar info
    - COMPLETE 2021 11 07 v0.063: Jump point times in Journey table now incorporate companion stars
    - COMPLETE 2021 11 04 v.061: New Gui Interfaces:  generate_menu and browse_sector